request

 - Use prefixed accessor functions:

-requestStatus response, requestHeaders response, etc.
+responseStatus response, responseHeaders response, etc.

 import Network.HTTP.Request

--- Construct a Request record.
+-- Construct a Request using positional arguments

 let req = Request GET "https://api.leancloud.cn/1.1/date" [] Nothing

--- Send it.
+-- Send it

 res <- send req

--- Access the fields on Response.
+-- Access the fields using prefixed accessor functions

 print $ responseStatus res